Difference between Descriptive and Inferential statistics

 - Applied Statistics

-Descriptive statistics is a term given to the analysis of data that helps to describe, show and summarize data in a meaningful way.
+1. Descriptive Statistics: Descriptive statistics is a term given to the analysis of data that helps to describe, show and summarize data in a meaningful way.
 It is a simple way to describe our data.
 Descriptive statistics is very important to present our raw data ineffective/meaningful way using numerical calculations or graphs or tables.
-This type of statistics is applied on already known data.
+This type of statistics is applied to already known data.

 - Measure of Central Tendency